 - Foreshadowing: At the beginning of the movie, the two talk about what are comfortable ways to die.
 John comments that strokes are terrible and he'd rather have a cardiac arrest any day.
 Guess what happens towards the end of the movie.
 He lives through it, however.

 - Granola Girl: Ariel, who replaced her TV's screen with a fishbowl and used to teach art at Berkeley.

 - Grumpy Old Man: Many of them, naturally.
 Max and John are the main ones, but there's also Chuck and John's father.

-- Intimidating Revenue Service: The first movie's subplot involves the IRS repossessing John's house to pay back taxes.
+- Intimidating Revenue Service: The subplot involves the IRS repossessing John's house to pay back taxes.

 - Manic Pixie Dream Girl: Ariel.

 - Mood Whiplash: Does a serious turn when Chuck dies.

 - Minnesota Nice: Averted, with the titular duo spending all of their time insulting each other and pulling cruel pranks at one another's expense.
 Or maybe just played with, as by the end they're shown to be Vitriolic Best Buds.

 - Nice Jewish Boy: Max's son Jacob is this trope, he is running for Mayor and the Straight Man to his father regarding the pranks that Max and John pull on one another, and is quite the stand up guy.